artefactual-labs/a3m/docs/overview.rst

 -------------

 A design principle in a3m is *composability*.
 It wants to become a building block for system integrators.
-Please read the :ref:`development kit usage page<devkit>` to learn how to use our programming interfaces.
+Please read the :doc:`development kit usage page<development>` to learn how to use our programming interfaces.

 There are multiple use cases.
 For example, you may want to build an application that connects to a message broker used to receive preservation requests and